snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: Shuffle(Rnd)

-        Shuffles the contents of the vector in random order, using the TRnd object *Rnd*.
+        Shuffles the contents of the vector in random order, using the :class:`TRnd` object *Rnd*.

      .. describe:: Reverse()